niranad/the-algorithms/Java/algorithms/src/datastructures/test/README.md

 ## Minimal Tests For Abstract Data Structures in Java
-This package contains a growing list of [JUnit](https://junit.org) test cases for the Abstract Data Structures implemented in the [datastructures](../) package.
+This package contains a growing list of [JUnit](https://junit.org) test cases and manual tests for the Abstract Data Structures implemented in the [datastructures](../) package.